 The driver scoring model places drivers in red, amber, and green categories dependent on their driving behavior.
 Drivers in the green category are making good choices while driving and very rarely, if ever, speed, brake, or accelerate harshly, and so forth.
 Those in the amber category are engaging in risky or unsafe driving behaviors on a more frequent basis than those in green while drivers in the red category are consistently driving poorly and need urgent attention and training to prevent accidents and fines.

 Since drivers in the red and amber bands are the highest risk to your fleet, it’s important to keep an eye on them to see which events are increasing their score.
 Identifying and training high-risk drivers to eliminate their participation in these events helps make your fleet safer as many of the behaviors tracked are associated with accidents.
-Not only that but reducing aggressive driving and idling time lowers fuel consumption and reduces vehicle damage (which, in turn, lessens maintenance costs).
+Not only that but reducing aggressive driving and idling time lowers fuel cost and reduces vehicle damage (which, in turn, lessens maintenance costs).

 After decades of working with fleets from all industries, MiX Telematics has gained extensive knowledge on what it takes to develop a successful fleet and perform optimally.
-To illustrate the point, our KPI Dashboard solution provides managers a guide on how to set organizational goals and related KPIs, determine deadlines by when to reach targets, measure performance using data gathered from on-board computers, and then provide insights on whether goals have been reached and if not, offer guidance as to what action to take.
+To illustrate the point, our KPI Dashboard solution provides managers a guide on how to set goals and related KPIs, determine deadlines by when to reach targets, measure performance using metrics and analytics gathered from on-board computers, and then provide insights on whether goals have been reached and if not, offer guidance as to what action to take.

 The KPI Dashboard solution provides a variety of graphs and statistics and can be filtered to display according to defined periods with drilling through to sites, drivers, and/or vehicle information.
 See your KPI target and how it compares to the actual result.
 You are also provided with an overview chart that automatically shows your best-performing sites, drivers, vehicles, and periods versus your worst performing so you can determine where to place your focus.
 The aim is to be able to identify anomalies that are preventing you from reaching your targets pro-actively on as regular basis as desired and affords a customer all the opportunities possible to ensure they achieve their set KPI targets easily and effortlessly.